rmsmportier/DATA210Base/chapter1.md

 test_error()

 success_msg("Excellent.
-That is the outline of EDA Goal One.
-While we may deviate especially in Step Three, Four, and Six depending on quality and type of data, this is the basic structure that you will continually repeat.")
+That is the outline of EDA Goal Two and Three.
+While we may deviate when evaluating Quantitative vs Categorical, Categorical vs Categorical, and Quantitative vs Quantitative, this is the basic structure that you will continually repeat.")

 ```